QuarkNerd/blog/nowen/_posts/2017-11-10-first-look-at-polymer-3.0.md

 ---
 author: nowen
 title: First look at Polymer 3.0
+summary: >-
-summary: "I'll be taking a first look at Polymer 3.0, including how to integrate other technologies, as well as comparing it with other front-end frameworks."
+  I'll be taking a first look at Polymer 3.0, including how to integrate other technologies, as well as comparing it with other front-end frameworks.
 layout: default_post
 categories:
-  - HTML5
-  - javascript
-  - Web
+  - Tech
 ---

 [Polymer 3.0](https://www.polymer-project.org/blog/2017-08-22-npm-modules) was announced over the summer, introducing a whole raft of changes to modernise a Polymer developer's workflow and provide a consistent toolset more in line with other major JavaScript frameworks.